The Effective Architect Part 1: Plan Your Work

-In this five-part series, we’re going to look at 25 ways you can work smarter, not harder in 2019.
-The first part, “Plan Your Work”, focuses on how to effectively structure your work to ensure success.
+In this 5-part series, we’re going to look at 25 ways you can work smarter, not harder in 2019.
+Part 1 focuses on how to effectively structure your work to ensure success.

 Let’s get started!

 Focusing on the “how” of your work is just as important as focusing on the “what”.
 Ideally, we want to be both effective and efficient.
 However, while efficiency is really about doing things right, effectiveness is about doing the right things.
 You can be really efficient but not very effective, especially if you’re not working on the right things.

 The 80/20 Principle

 Eighty percent of your results come from just twenty percent of your effort.
 Focus on results, not work.
 More hours does not necessarily equal more results.
 This is the essence of the 80/20 principle.

 Identify your high-value activities.
 These are the activities you perform better than anyone on your team or in your office.
 Focusing on your high-value activities gives you greater leverage to get your most important work done.

 Yes, every project is unique, but the tasks and milestones in each project are pretty similar.
 Outlining the process helps you see where to eliminate steps or make it more efficient.
 Mind maps are a great tool for this exercise.